CESNET/du-docs/docs/jupyterhub.md

 The mechanism works for both ways as following:

-> The maximum GPU/CPU usage is measured in the time segments calculated as `(time.Now - X)` where X is 24h and decreases by 30 seconds until 0.
+> Notebook's CPU usage is measured over 24h and is calculated as the average of notebook CPU usage (in CPU seconds) over 5-minute-long segments.
 The final maximum is chosen from all segments.
-If the resulting maximum *equals to zero/under 0.001*, the notebook instance is internally marked with "1" as the first warning.
-If usage is non-zero/above 0.001, nothing happens.
+If the resulting maximum *equals to zero/under 0.01*, the notebook instance is internally marked with "1" as the first warning.
+If usage is above 0.01, nothing happens.
 >
+> Notebook's GPU usage is measured over 24h and is calculated as the average portion of time graphics engine was active over 5-minute-long segments.
+The final maximum is chosen from all segments.
+If the resulting maximum *equals to zero/under 0.005*, the notebook instance is internally marked with "1" as the first warning.
+If usage is above 0.005, nothing happens.
+>
 >  Next run performs the same but if maximum:
->  - still equals to zero/is still less than 0.001 for CPU, counter is increased by one.
-If counter reaches 3 (as 3 days), instance is deleted.
+>  - is still less than 0.01 for CPU (0.005 for GPU), counter is increased by one.
+If counter reaches `threshold+1` (e.g. for CPU, 8 as 7 days have already passed), instance is deleted.
->  - changes from zero to non-zero number/increases above 0.001 for CPU (you apparently started using notebook again), the mark is completely removed.
+>  - changes from under the threshold above it, the mark is completely removed (you apparently started using notebook again).
+>  - is over the threshold, nothing happens.

 #### Low usage notification